 c.1960 Vespa 400

 - The bare-bones vehicle is both adorable and practical.
-It has two seats, with a cushion behind them for smaller passengers.
-The air-cooled engine is in the trunk, the battery under the hood, and the spare 10” tire below the passenger seat.
-Initially, the windows did not open, but the fabric top could be rolled back to allow for circulation.
-Its top speed was 50 m.p.h.
+It has two seats, with a cushioned area located behind them as a place for smaller passengers (seat belts were not required at the time).
+The air-cooled engine is in the trunk, the spare 10” tire is below the passenger seat, and the battery is under the hood.
+The front grill is purely decorative and conceals storage for the battery.
+Initially, the windows did not open in an effort to maximize interior space for the driver and passenger.
+That too was modified in later designs, but windows slid open without the luxury of a handle that rolled them down into the door panel.
+Portions of the car's top were fabric, and they could be rolled back to allow for improved circulation.
+The Vespa 400's top speed was 50 m.p.h.

 - Cole Brothers Circus introduced the clown car gag in the ‘50s.
 The Vespa, with its size and maneuverability, would have been an ideal addition to the comic antics of clowns upon its introduction in the late '50's.